darthyz0r/datasciencecoursera/README.md

 # datasciencecoursera
-Majestic Repository of Data Science
+Majestic Repository of Data Science <br />
 Let me know if there are problems, there are bound to be some.
 Ask before using, etc.